Home

 ________________________

 125th Street (125th Street and Saint Nicholas Ave.)
-Opened 9/10/1932 Express stop in the heart of Harlem's busiest commercial strip, it is an express stop with 4 tracks and 2 island platforms.
-The station is undergoing a light makeover and is being made ADA accessible by 2005 with new elevators.
-The station had a renovation in the 1980's, during which the set of stairs to each platform at the north end were removed.
-The current ADA plan restored these 2 stairs at the far North end.
-Station has full length mezzanine with one each of F/T and P/T fare control areas.
-F/T side at 125th street has 4 street stairs and P/T side has 2 street stairs.
+Opened 9/10/1932: Express stop in the heart of Harlem’s busiest commercial strip, it is an express stop with 4 tracks and 2 island platforms.
+The station had a renovation in the 1980’s, during which the set of stairs to each platform at the north end were removed.
+The current plan restored these 2 stairs at the far North end.
+Station has full length mezzanine with one each of Fulltime and Part time fare control areas.
+Fulltime side at 125th street has 4 street stairs and Part time side has 2 street stairs.
 There are 5 stairs to each platform.
-There are large scale photos of Harlem in the 1920's and 1930's, however due to the current state of the station's upgrade to ADA status, the construction zones are temporarily blocking off the pictures.
-In the middle of the mezzanine, there is evidence of closed stairs and exits to 126th street, one on each side.
+There are large scale photos of Harlem in the 1920’s and 1930’s, In the middle of the mezzanine, there is evidence of closed stairs and exits to 126th street, one on each side.
 One of the stairs appears to lead into a business that existed at street level.
-The tile band on the platform walls is untouched from the 1980's renovation and is green
+The tile band on the platform walls is untouched from the 1980’s renovation and is green

 ________________________